 Create a knockout LinkedIn profile

 LinkedIn is the world’s largest social media network targeted for professionals.
-It’s used by about 10,000,000 people in Australia (2018).
-If you want to be found in professional circles, and appreciated, for what you do and how you do it, you need to be on LinkedIn.
+Australia has 10,000,000+ registered users in Australia with 5,500,000 active monthly users (Jan 2020).
+If you want to be found in professional circles and appreciated for what you do and how you do it, you need to be on LinkedIn.

 Why do people create a LinkedIn profile?